derjayjay/betcoin/README.md

 Enter the `./backend` folder and install the Node dependencies.
 Copy the content of `.env.template` to a new file `.env` and update the settings.
 Most settings can be left untouched, but you need to update the following variables:

 - `PORT`: use whatever port is available on your machine.
 Remember to update the URL in the client configuration if you change the port
-- `CORS_ORIGIN`: replace the astersik with the port where the client is running
+- `CORS_ORIGIN`: replace the asterisk with the port where the client is running
 - `DYNAMODB_AWS_REGION`: set to the AWS region when running an AWS DynamoDB instance, otherwise leave unchanged
 - `DYNAMODB_ENDPOINT`: set to the DynamoDB url when using Docker or NoSQL Workbench or remove the variable when using an AWS instance
 - `DYNAMODB_TABLE_NAME`: set to the name of your table